 - Antidiuretic hormone (called vasopressin) increases reabsorption of water by the kidneys and allows a person to stay hydrated

 Tumors in the pituitary gland

 When normal cells change and grow uncontrollably, they can form a mass called a tumor.
-A pituitary gland tumor can be benign (noncancerous and located only in the pituitary gland) or malignant (cancerous, meaning it can spread to other parts of the body).
+A pituitary gland tumor can be benign (noncancerous and located only in the pituitary gland) or malignant (cancerous, meaning it can spread beyond the pituitary gland).
 Most often, pituitary gland tumors are noncancerous growths and are called pituitary adenomas.
 However, a pituitary gland tumor can occasionally act like a cancerous tumor by growing into nearby tissue and structures, or rarely, spreading to other parts of the body.

 Pituitary gland tumors are NOT brain tumors, as the pituitary gland is located under the brain and is separate from the brain.
+It is classified as an endocrine tumor.
 However, a tumor in this gland can be very serious because a pituitary gland that does not work can cause problems with other organs.
+This is because the tumor starts in cells that make hormones, so the tumor itself can make too many hormones (called a “functional” tumor) or it can cause the gland to produce too few hormones.
 The tumor can also press on nearby structures, such as the optic nerves, limiting a person’s sight.